aws-observability/observability-best-practices/docs/en/guides/serverless/oss/lambda-based-observability-adot.md

 If you intend to send traces to AWS X-Ray from Lambda function, you can either use [X-Ray SDK](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs.html) or  [AWS Distro for OpenTelemetry (ADOT) Lambda Layer](https://aws-otel.github.io/docs/getting-started/lambda).
 While X-Ray SDK supports easy instrumentation of various AWS services, it can only send traces to X-Ray.
 Whereas, ADOT collector, which is included as part of the Lambda Layer supports large number of library instrumentations for each language.
 You can use it to collect and send metrics and traces to AWS X-Ray and other monitoring solutions, such as Amazon CloudWatch, Amazon OpenSearch Service, Amazon Managed Service for Prometheus and other [partner](https://aws-otel.github.io/docs/components/otlp-exporter#appdynamics) solutions.

-However, due to the flexibility ADOT offers, your Lambda function may require additional memory and can experience notable impact on startup time.
+However, due to the flexibility ADOT offers, your Lambda function may require additional memory and can experience notable impact on cold start latency.
 So, if you are optimizing your Lambda function for low-latency and do not need advanced features of OpenTelemetry, using AWS X-Ray SDK over ADOT might be more suitable.
 For detailed comparison and guidance on choosing the right tracing tool, refer to AWS docs on [choosing between ADOT and X-Ray SDK](https://docs.aws.amazon.com/xray/latest/devguide/xray-instrumenting-your-app.html#xray-instrumenting-choosing).

-## **Managing Cold Starts for Lambda functions**
+## **Managing cold start latency when using ADOT**
 ADOT Lambda Layer for Java is agent-based, which means that when you enable auto-instrumentation, Java Agent will try to instrument all the OTel [supported](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation) libraries.
-This will increase the Lambda function startup time significantly.
+This will increase the Lambda function cold start latency significantly.
 So, we recommend that you only enable auto-instrumentation for the libraries/frameworks that are used by your application.

 To enable only specific instrumentations, you can use the following environment variables: